KitchenBoy08/Quest-MP/INSTALLATION.md

     - Move the file "LabFusion.dll" to your MELONLOADER mods folder
     - Move the file "LabFusionUpdater.dll" to your MELONLOADER plugins folder
     - Profit
+4. Install Plugins
+    - Simply place all dlls from the plugins folder into your MELONLOADER plugins folder

 # FAQ